Xenofang/game/README.md

 ## ▶️ How to Run
 1. Download or clone the repository
-2. Open `rockpaperscissor.html` in your browser
+2. click on this link https://xenofang.github.io/game/ .
 3. Play the game 🎉

 ## 🌐 Live Demo